Kiev – Why the Ukrainian capital is one of the best budget city trips in Europe!Categories Europe, Travel Destinations5 Comments

 Passing the Andriyivskyy Descent, we arrived at the Port of Kiev.
 This is amazing place to spend summer eves as you have riverside walkways, chance to do a boat ride, or simply enjoy one of the amazing cafes with views.
 You can also just smoke shisha and sit on those comfy bean bags along the shore.
 We picked the place called “Kompot“, and as the name says, it serves amazing Kompot drinks (very traditional fruit drinks from Ukraine.
 The place also has amazing Ukrainian dumplings (Varenyky) which you should definitely not miss.

-Now Day 1 was also the day of the 30thbirthday of my friend so it was time to head back to the hotel and dress up for the evening party.
+Now Day 1 was also the day of the birthday of my Ukrainian friend so it was time to head back to the hotel and dress up for the evening party.
 And for the evening, we did not know that our friend has made a reservation in one of the most amazing restaurants you can find in Kiev.
 The place was called “Mur Mur” and it was just perfect by all means.
 Amazing interior, great food, nice music and amazing views of the city.
 You can have amazing meal, just a drink or sit and smoke shisha in their lounges.
 Just do not go to Kiev and return without visiting this place 😉

 After Mur Mur, we ended the night in Barman Dictat.